freesewing/freesewing/markdown/org/docs/various/privacy/people/en.md

 - We publish an open data set of measurements, containing fully anonymized data.

 <Note>
-This data is stored for anybody with an account on our website which contains one or more people.
+This data is stored for anybody with an account on our website which contains one or more measurements sets.
 </Note>